 The one thing to remember before we begin is that Canvas Workspace can only do so much.
 So for this to work, you really need images that can be traced easily.
-You will figure out what images can be easily traced by lots of trial and error and after a while, you will intuitively know what will work and what won’t.
+You will figure out what images can be easily traced by a bit of trial and error and after a while, you will intuitively know what will work and what won’t.
 The ones we purchased were made to work well with cutting machines as they have a border around each of the images.
 If you can find images like this, they will work the best.

-Essentially, if you go with individual images that are isolated (ie have a white surrounding background) and or/have a border then you will more often than not have great success.
+Essentially, if you go with individual images that are isolated (ie have a white surrounding background) and/or have a border then you will more often than not have great success.

 So let’s begin.

 You can start by watching the step-by-step video below or scroll down for the written instructions.